-There were more observations of Sockeye at the weir during daylight and nighttime hours in 2018 than there were in 2017.
-Sixty-nine were trapped in 2018.
-It is likely that more Sockeye moved through the weir panels at night when observations did not occur.
-There were no observations of jack or small adult Chinook escaping through the 2" weir panels that were intended to allow Sockeye passage.
-We recommend using the 2 inch weir panels again next year to increase the efficiency of Chinook trapping without causing too many Sockeye to also use the trap.
-In 2018, there were very few (<5) Sockeye observations during daylight hours, but in past years we did have observations of Sockeye passing through the 2.0" picket spacing.
-We will continue to document passage of Sockeye and Chinook through all picket spacings.
+There were fifteen sockeye trapped in 2019.
+It is likely that more sockeye moved through the weir panels when pickets were up.
+When pickets were down and the trap was operating, there were no observations of jack or small adult Chinook escaping through the 2" weir panels that were intended to allow sockeye passage.
+We will continue to use the 2-inch weir panels again next year to increase the efficiency of Chinook trapping without causing too many sockeye to also use the trap.

 There was no way to know exactly how many fish escaped past the weir before it was installed or how many fish swam through, around or jumped over the sealing aprons after it was installed.
-The potential weir effectiveness measure of 0.1% was very low because, after reviewing PIT detection at the Okanogan Instream Lower array, we suspect that about 30-35% of the fish had migrated past the weir before deployment in August.
-There was not a thermal barrier breakdown that occurred before the weir was fully functional; so it's unlikely that the majority of fish passed the weir before it was installed.
-Fortunately, this did not hinder fish management objectives in 2018 because pHOS was already low and only 33% of the Chinook trapped were hatchery origin.
+The potential weir effectiveness measure of 0.1% was very low.
+The thermal barrier did not set up until late July, which was shortly after the weir was fully functional so it's likely that more fish passed the weir before it was installed.
+The barrier broke down in late August.
+Fortunately, this did not affect fish management objectives in 2019 because with a lower adult return, CCT decided to only collect broodstock at the weir and release all others, regardless of origin, back to the river to escape to the spawning grounds.
 In the future, with larger returns of hatchery fish due to CJH releases we anticipate a much higher pHOS at the weir resulting in higher weir effectiveness.
-Continuing these evaluations in future years will be critical to determining the long-term viability of the weir as a fish management tool for summer Chinook.
+Continuing these evaluations in future years will be critical to determining the long-term viability of the weir as a fish management tool for summer/fall Chinook.